docker/docs/ee/ucp/authorization/index.md

 To authorize access to cluster resources across your organization, UCP administrators might take the following high-level steps:

-- Add and configure **subjects** (users and teams).
+- Add and configure **subjects** (users, teams, and service accounts).
 - Define custom **roles** (or use defaults) by adding permitted operations per type of resource.
-- Group cluster **resources** into Swarm collections or Kubernetes namespaces.
+- Group cluster **resources** into resource sets of Swarm collections or Kubernetes namespaces.
 - Create **grants** by combining subject + role + resource set.

 For an example, see [Deploy stateless app with RBAC](deploy-stateless-app.md).

 ## Subjects

-A subject represents a user, team, or organization.
+A subject represents a user, team, organization, or service account.
 A subject can be granted a role that defines permitted operations against one or more resource sets.

 - **User**: A person authenticated by the authentication backend.
 Users can belong to one or more teams and one or more organizations.